 - df_all: here, in the search, we include the content contained within all the fields of the data feed, enabling the rest of the fields that have not specifically been selected to be searched as well.
 Note that this field is not optimised in any special way, so we strongly recommend that you assign it a low weighting.

 - gtin.light.explode and mpn.light.explode: These are specific fields for a reference search.
 These allow the search engine to use parts of the reference number of a product to perform searches.
 Depending on the source of your data feed, you have to use one or the other.

 - title.autocomplete: this field is specifically designed to do searches based on parts of the title.

 📌 Note: Each time you create a new field, remember to click the Save button to make sure the changes are saved.

 📌 Note: Custom Sorting and Custom Results refer to two different things on the Doofinder Admin panel.

-Regularly, the products in your online store are displayed based on an algorithm that gives them a certain score or score order (link to how to give scores).
+Regularly, the products in your online store are displayed based on an algorithm that gives them a certain score or score order.
 In some cases, however, two or more products may have the same score.
 One way to break this tie is by changing the product scores through boosting.
 If, nonetheless, you prefer maintaining the boosting scores as they are, using the Custom Sorting feature is an alternative way to break this tie.